kandluis/azuqua-scripts/README.md

 # azuqua-scripts
 Contains short scripts for use with Azuqua.
+For more details on each script, execute the `app.js` file with `--help` parameter.

-1. crawler - script designed to crawl Google Search results for ranking information about partners.
+1. crawler - A library designed for crawling the web to find our different partners.
+The crawler currently implements multiple methods for crawling the web.